Already doubled digital revenues over the past five years

-Bio: Joe Pompeo is a senior reporter at Capital, where he covers media.
+Bio: Joe Pompeo is a senior reporter at POLITICO Media.
 He was previously a reporter at Yahoo News, Business Insider and The New York Observer.

 As Capital first reported last month, The Atlantic Wire has decided to shorten its name in a bid to drum up new advertising opportunities as its parent company builds out a stable of distinct digital news titles in areas ranging from finance to defense.

 "If you had told me 10 years ago that I'd be at a Wall Street Journal party with Gisele Bundchen and Daft Punk, and that that would be an essential part of our journalism," said deputy managing editor for features Michael Miller.